CICM/CicmWrapper/PdChocolate/README.md

 ##### Version :

-Beta 0.1 for Pure Data for Pure Data 0.43.4 (32 bit) and higher on Mac Os and Windows plateforms.
+Beta 0.1 for Pure Data for Pure Data 0.43.4 (32 bit) and higher on Mac Os, Windows and Linux plateforms.

 ##### Author :